aspl-lang/aspl/README.md

 <br>Newcomers as well as experienced programmers can easily create powerful cross-platform applications with ASPL; seamless cross-compilation is one of ASPL's core design principles.

 * <b>Huge standard library 🔥</b>
-<br>Builtin JSON, graphics, and advanced networking support are just a few of the things that will drastically speed up your coding process.
+<br>Built-in JSON, graphics, and advanced networking support are just a few of the things that will drastically speed up your coding process.

 * <b>Modular architecture 📚</b>
 <br>ASPL has a great and simple modular library system that helps you reuse any kind of third-party code in your projects, including even the ASPL compiler itself.

 > [!IMPORTANT]
 > ASPL is still in early development and some features are missing or incomplete.
-Even though the language is already quite stable and very pratical, it is not yet recommended for production use.
+Even though the language is already quite stable and very practical, it is not yet recommended for production use.
 Contributions are always welcome!

 # Installing
 Have a look at <a href="install.md">the installation guide</a>.